-Welcome to my website!
-I am an author, digital artist, lecturer and Ph.
-D student.
-Information about my novel Y can be found here; information about my forthcoming poetry collection Catalogue d’oiseaux can be found here while information about my prior poetry collection, Irresponsible Mediums can be found here.
-Please feel free to click around and if you have any questions at all, please feel free to email me at atucker[at]ryerson[dot]ca.
+Information about my novel Y can be found here and about the French translation, Oppenheimer, can be found here.
+Information about my prior poetry collection, Irresponsible Mediums can be found here.
+Please feel free to click around and if you have any questions at all, please feel free to email me at aarontucker82[at]gmail[dot]com.

 See the attached image for details about upcoming readings!
 If you are interested in having me read or perform from any of my projects please contact me at atucker[at]ryerson[dot]ca.